Region-of-Interest Based Neural Video Compression: ROI creation

 \section{ROI creation}

-\bgroup \egroup In Sec~\ref{sec:experiments} we explained how we created binary ROI mask from ground-truth annotations.
+\bgroup \egroup In Sec~4 (main paper) we explained how we created binary ROI mask from ground-truth annotations.
 In Fig.~\ref{fig:roi_creation} we show visual examples of this process for the DAVIS (top) and Cityscapes (bottom) datasets.